Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 <span class="shot">![a](/assets/img/gpsl/view-alt.png)</span>
 - Graph: Showing elevation data over time
 - Graph red: Showing slope/grade over time (min/max -/+33%)
-- Graph blue: **If** present, then showing the original elevation data from the GPS Sensor.
+- Graph blue: **If** present, showing the original elevation data from the GPS Sensor.
 This is the case, if in the Barometer Sensor settings _Use as Elevation provider_ <i class="fa-solid fa-toggle-on fa-fw"></i> or if additional smoothing will be applied after path loading<br class="shot-end"/>

 ## Direction View
 <span class="shot">![a](/assets/img/gpsl/view-dir.png)</span>
 - The compass rose <span style="color:red">**N**</span> is pointing into the direction of the magnetic north.
-- The compass needle is pointing into the direction (as the crow flies) of your target (assuming you hold the device right in front of you)
+- The compass needle is pointing in the direction (as the crow flies) of your target (assuming you hold the device right in front of you)
 - Upper left corner: Total distance to destination
-- Upper right corner: Estimated time of arrival at destination (When you are currently moving faster than the average speed you will see an arrow pointing down, indicating that the _estimated time of arrival_ might be lower, or an arrow pointing upwards to indicate that the time might be higher when your speed continue to be less than the overall average speed)
+- Upper right corner: Estimated time of arrival at destination (When you are currently moving faster than the average speed you will see an arrow pointing down, indicating that the _estimated time of arrival_ might be lower, or an arrow pointing upwards to indicate that the time might be higher when your speed continues to be less than the overall average speed)
 - Lower left corner top: Course to target waypoint
 - Lower left corner bottom: Relative speed to target waypoint